tiloye/Customer_Churn_Prediction/README.md

 The dataset contains 10,000 customer records with 13 features, including demographic information and account details.
 No missing values or data type inconsistencies were found in the dataset.

 I used a heatmap to visualise the correlation between each feature in the dataset in order to determine whether there is a relationship between them.
-The heatmap showed that all features, with the exception of "Age," which has the highest correlation coefficient of 0.29 with the target feature, have very low correlations with each another.
+The heatmap showed that all features, with the exception of Age, which has the highest correlation coefficient of 0.29 with the target feature, have very low correlations with each another.

 I created a bar plot of the target feature to see the distribution of the number of customers who left and those who stayed.
 This revealed that roughly 80% of customers stayed and 20% left.
 Further analysis revealed that each class's credit score, age, and account balance appear to be normally distributed, with the exception of estimated salary, which appears to be uniformly distributed.